yonduapps/ives-api-docs/README.md

 ###### Representation Formats

-For the Globe Labs API SMS, it is implemented using application/json.
+For the IVES API, it is implemented using application/json.

 ###### Request Body or Payload Parameters